allister-grange/terraform-associate-guide-003/5- Interact with Terraform Modules/5-notes.md

 Terraform will automatically pick up files with the name `terraform.tfvars` or `terraform.tfvars.json`, or files ending in `.auto.tfvars` or `.auto.tfvars.json`

+Variables defined within modules will not be accessible by their parent module.

 ## Exam Objectives / Testing